simongravelle/nmrformd/README.rst

 Installation
 ------------

+Using pip, type in a terminal:

+	pip install nmrformd

-Clone this repository on your computer, then use pip from the main directory:
+Or, clone this repository on your computer and use pip from the main directory:

 .. code-block:: bash